 I am not a premium member myself, so I cannot judge if it’s worth it.
 In the website, it says that you will get more messages from the recruiters and thus you have a higher chance to get hired.
 You can always start a free trial month to test it out.

-How about if you get a part-time job which is paid per hour?
+Salary for a part-time job in Germany which is paid per hour

 It is common especially for students to look for a part-time job.
-The minimum wage in Germany is around 9 EUR per hour.
+The minimum wage in Germany is 10.45 EUR per hour (and 12 EUR starting from 1.10.2022).
 So you should not be paid less than that.
 In websites like betreut.de or ebay-kleinanzeigen, you can search for part time jobs, which are offered by private people.

 Some common jobs include babysitting, cleaning, taking care of pets, or even cooking.
 For babysitting and cleaning, the lowest pay I have seen is around 10 EUR.
 10 EUR per hour is considered very cheap and normally you should not get paid less than that.
 On average, it is around 13-15 EUR per hour.
 It can get even to 20 EUR if you are a very qualified and experienced person.